 Most people have no idea why New Jersey is known as the “Garden State.”
 Typically, when people think of New Jersey they automatically think of it as an extension of New York City.
 For those of us of a certain age, the joke by Joe Piscopo and SNL comes to mind.
 “What exit”?
 Because New Jersey is thought of as a series of on and off-ramps.
 While this quip may apply to Northern New Jersey, Southern New Jersey is a different story, so much so, that New Yorkers and Philadelphians will argue that North and South Jersey should be two different states.

 But New Jersey is more than just a suburb of New York City and Philadelphia.
 Once you get away from the two big cities, things begin to get more rural.
 Northern New Jersey has some beautiful mountains and some stunning horse farms.
 But southern NJ, the lesser-known New Jersey produces the bounty of the “Garden State.”
-And thus the name!

 Once you get off the major toll road in southern NJ, roadside farm stands dot the route.
 When traveling to New Jersey’s southern beaches, a stop at one of these is almost mandatory.
 If you’ve never been to the area you may wonder what makes them so special.